Documentation

 .

-Instead, they request that the instant be binned and formatted using the current time zone.
+Instead, they request that the instant be binned and formatted using the current time zone, see the blog post on DuckDB's timezone support for more information.

-Time zone support is not built in but can be provided by an extension,
+Time zone support is provided by the built-in ICU extension.

 In the examples below, the current time zone is presumed to be America/Los_Angeles